 Great Ocean Road, VIC

-The Twelve Apostles don’t mind the cold – and neither will you when you’re greeted with a view like this one.
+The Twelve Apostles don’t mind the cold and neither will you when you’re greeted with a view like this.

 Kangaroo Island, SA

-The off-peak season for Kangaroo Island provides some beautiful sights – such as the Remarkable Rocks – mixed with some crisp weather (and lower prices).
+The off-peak season for Kangaroo Island provides some beautiful sights, like the Remarkable Rocks, and when mixed with some crisp weather, it’s a dream winter destination.